 Brandi Baksic has won countless races around the globe.
 As one of the top female paddlers in the world, a full-time firefighter, mom, wife and former triathlete, she knows how to train smart and make her time on the water count.
-In this installment of Paddle Healthy, Baksic give you the 5 “do’s” of training that she uses to improve performance. – SC
+In this installment of Paddle Healthy, Baksic gives you the five “do’s” of training that she uses to improve performance. --SC

 “The following is what works for me.
 These recommendations are a compilation of the countless tidbits of information that I have used to tune me into the athlete that I was, am, and will be,” Baksic says.
-“These “do’s” have worked for me and I hope they will work for you,” she added.
+“These “do’s” have worked for me and I hope they will work for you.”

 #1 DO TRAIN WITH A PARTNER